speedyfriend67/Swifile-FileManager/README.md

 Swifty by SparkleChan is a way to build, make, run Swift projects (and ObjC later).

-This app is originally made in Swifty(SparkCode) by SparkleChan!
+This app is originally made in Swifty (SparkCode) by SparkleChan!

-Currently as this was made to be a Xcode project, no support made for Swifty(SparkCode) for now.

-Also with tests we confirmed that this project has problem building with Swifty, and seems the fault is the compiler: Swift.
-The latest on Procursus is 5.7.x.
-More tests required.
+Currently as this is not confirmed to work with SparkCode yet, as the new C++ helper came along with support for them in SparkCode, also new features.

 ## Usage